 Pain management for people in addiction recovery has become a huge topic of concern due to the opioid epidemic in our nation.

 Physicians are presented with challenges when people with substance abuse issues are experiencing pain.
-On the one hand, they do not want to over prescribe, or may not prescribe narcotics at all, for fear of the individual relapsing or even possibly overdosing.
-On the other hand, people in recovery are less likely to receive adequate pain relief management than those of the general population.
-This then puts them at risk for self-medicating their pain.
+On the one hand, they do not want to prescribe narcotics for fear of the individual relapsing or even possibly overdosing.
+On the other hand, they do not want a lack of adequate pain relief to lead the person to using drugs or alcohol to help manage the pain.

 The American Psychiatric Association Task Force outlines the diagnostic criteria for substance dependence (addiction) in their Diagnostic and Statistical Manual of Mental Disorders as a maladaptive pattern of substance use, leading to clinically significant impairment or distress, as manifested in three or more of the following, occurring any time in a 12-month period: